Tremblay v Daigle: Ruling

 The Court ruled that it was not necessary to deal with the issues of Canadian federalism raised by the appeal; the issue of fetal rights would suffice to solve this particular dispute and prevent similar legal incidents in the future.
 The fetal rights were said to be anchored in the rights to life in the Canadian Charter, the Quebec Charter of Human Rights and Freedoms, and the Civil Code of Quebec.
 Moreover, it was argued Tremblay had a right to protect his "potential progeny."
 The Supreme Court considered and rejected all these arguments.
 As the Court noted, its role was to consider the fetus's legal status; it would not rule on its biological status, nor would it enter "philosophical and theological debates."
 As far as the Court could tell, there was no legal precedent for fetal rights under the Quebec Charter, and this Charter is written in "very general terms" and does not specify whether the rights within it were available to fetuses.
 Although the Charter does say its rights belong to humans, whether the fetus is a human is a merely "linguistic" question that would not solve the issue of what the National Assembly of Quebec actually meant in the Charter.
 Moreover, if the National Assembly had meant for the Quebec Charter to apply to fetuses, it seemed questionable as to why they would not explicitly state this, rather than leave "the protection of this right in such an uncertain state."

 Regarding the Civil Code, the Court considered the argument that since the Code deals with fetuses as "juridical" persons, fetuses must legally be human beings.
 Human beings, under the Code, have rights.
 Once again, the Court expressed skepticism as to the nature of the term "human being", noting the linguistic nature of the argument.
 While the Code does give fetuses some similar treatment to legal persons, the Court replied that this does not necessarily imply other fetal rights exist.
-In the places where fetuses are recognized as juridical persons, the Court claimed this is a "fiction of the civil law".
+In the situations where fetuses are recognized as juridical persons, the Court stated that this is a "fiction of the civil law".

 The case next turned to Canadian law and common law.
 With some historical review, it was noted that while fetuses have usually had some protection under the law, abortion has not usually been viewed as being comparable to murder.
 Thus, a fetus is not a person under common law.
 The Court also declined to address the question of fetal rights under the Canadian Charter of Rights and Freedoms, noting that the Charter applies to government; it has no force in legal disputes between private citizens, which was the case in Tremblay v Daigle.

 Finally, the Court ruled that there was no precedent for men's rights to protect their "potential progeny."